dipen-yadav/dipen-yadav.github.io/_pages/about.md

   <b>October 2024</b>: Our paper [Language and Task Arithmetic with Parameter-Efficient Layers for Zero-Shot Summarization](https://arxiv.org/pdf/2311.09344) has been accepted to appear at the MRL workshop in EMNLP 2024!
 See you in Miami! 🌴

- <b>October 2024</b>: It's a wrap!
-I successfully defended my PhD thesis on Efficient Multilingual and Domain Adaptation of Language Models under Resource Constraints.
-My thesis will (hopefully) be online very soon!
+ <b>October 2024</b>: It's a wrap! 🎓 I successfully defended my PhD thesis on Efficient Multilingual and Domain Adaptation of Language Models under Resource Constraints.
+My thesis will (hopefully) be online  soon!

  <b>April 2024</b>: Check out the [Gemini 1.5 Pro API](https://developers.googleblog.com/en/gemini-15-pro-now-available-in-180-countries-with-native-audio-understanding-system-instructions-json-mode-and-more/), a top-tier LLM according to the [LMSys Leaderboard](https://huggingface.co/spaces/lmsys/chatbot-arena-leaderboard) ([technical report](https://storage.googleapis.com/deepmind-media/gemini/gemini_v1_5_report.pdf))